christopherritter/Encoding-Liminal-Space/Editorial-Style-Guide.md

 Element 4—State your Expectation: Based on this adjustment, what did you predict would happen?
 How would the outputs change?"

 **Practitioner responds:**
-"I expected the outputs to become more constrained, following the prompt more literally, with less creative deviation but greater alignment with specified parameters."
+"I expected the outputs to become more constrained, following the Prompt more literally, with less creative deviation but greater alignment with specified parameters."

 **System Interface responds:**
 "Expectation documented: higher coherence through reduced output variance, increased prompt-alignment.